-Getting a bit sore after workouts is normal, and even a badge of honor among many guys.
+Getting a bit sore after workouts is normal, and even a badge of honor among many people.

-However, most guys also want their muscles to recover faster, so that they can get back to the gym sooner!
+However, most people also want their muscles to recover faster, so that they can get back to the gym sooner!

 BCAAs can help with this.
 In fact, a recent study showed that people who took BCAAs during and after their workouts reported less muscle soreness and also decreased inflammation.